Xilinx/Xilinx_Kria_KV260_Workshop/Part 2: Exploring the Different AAs.md

 We will now explore the different AAs available on the SOM board.

 ## Installing Accelerated Application packages
-You can use `xmutil listapps` to see what applications exist.
+You can enter the command `xmutil listapps`  in the terminal to see what applications exist.

 <img src="/images/xmutil_listapps.JPG" width = 600 height = 200 >